avasthiabhyudaya/Etch-a-Sketch/README.md

 🔗 **Live preview** of my web toy is [here](https://avasthiabhyudaya.github.io/Etch-a-Sketch/).

+Huge thanks to [Rio](https://github.com/riverBanjo) for helping me with this project.

 ### Outcome of this project: ###
 * Deepened knowledge of **DOM** and its **manipulation**.
 * Improved **CSS Grid** understanding and usage.